-In the case of overdosage with GRANIREX, symptomatic treatment should be given.
-Overdose with the intravenous of granisetron has occurred.
-Overdosage of up to 38.5 mg of granisetron hydrochloride as a single injection has been reported without symptoms or only the occurrence of a slight headache.
-There is no specific antidote for Granisetron.
+There is no specific antidote for GRANISETRON-AFT.
+In the case of overdosage, symptomatic treatment should be given.
+Overdosage of up to 38.5 mg of granisetron as a single injection has been reported without symptoms or only the occurrence of a slight headache.